A Mero Hajur 3: Plot

 Arya, a simple modern girl, is a big fan of singer Prem.
-Prem who is a singing sensation is tired of his life wants to live a normal life free of work load and stardom behind of him.
-So, with the help of his friend Hari he transforms himself to Ghanshyam Maharjan.
-Prem meets Arya after various encounters and gradually Prem starts to love her.
-But he mostly spends most of her time as Ghanshyam Maharjan whom she meets at an event where all people think him as Prem.
-Then he, proposes her revealing his identity that Ghanshyam and Prem are the same.
+Prem is tired of his life as a singing sensation and wants to live a normal life free of the work load of stardom.
+With the help of his friend Hari he transforms himself to Ghanshyam Maharjan.
+Prem meets Arya and after various encounters he gradually falls in love with her.
+He spends time with her as Ghanshyam Maharjan whom she meets at an event.
+He proposes to her, revealing his identity as both Ghanshyam and Prem.

-Arya rejects him making excuses of bet with her friend.
-Prem becomes heartbroken.
-He thinks that she only played with him to win the bet.
-Prem is sponsored by Suprim who takes care of Prem and is strict to him who also hates his bond with a fan.
-After he learns that they are no longer in touch after that bet issue he becomes happy.
+Arya rejects him using the excuse of having a bet with her friend.
+Prem becomes heartbroken, thinking that she only spent time with him to win the bet.
+Prem's career advisor, Supreme, who is strict and disapproves of his bond with a fan, becomes happy after he learns that they are no longer in touch.

 Later, Prem learns that Arya is suffering from cancer and is dying.
-This was why she rejected her proposal as she cannot bear that she could not be together with the man whom she loves most on this planet.
-At last moment of Arya, she says that they share a special bond, and Arya promises she will come in next birth just for Prem.
+She rejected his proposal as she could not bear not being together with the man whom she loves most on this planet.
+In her dying moment she says that they share a special bond, and promises she will come for Prem in the next life.
 Prem is interviewed by a reporter where he shares his story.
 The film ends on a sad note.